guyrotem/google-translate-server/README.md

 [![Build Status](https://travis-ci.org/guyrotem/google-translate-server.svg?branch=master)](https://travis-ci.org/guyrotem/google-translate-server)

+## Setup

+Make sure you have npm properly installed.

+1.	git clone git@github.com:guyrotem/google-translate-server.git
+2.	_npm install_
+3.	configure .env file (can be done by running "cp dotEnv .env" in the root of the project)
+4.	_npm start_

+**Currently you must have Postgres installed and have a schema called "google_translate_api" configured locally.
+Until I make a workaround, you should either instatll it properly, or workaround it by removing all references to Postgres**

+You may also work in test mode, where translation system is mocked by the data contained in [data.json](https://github.com/guyrotem/google-translate-server/blob/master/test/data.json) file.
+`npm run simulation`
+In this mode, no requests will be sent to Google, but it uses the same "production" code to extract the TKK and send queries (useful for IT tests).
+It currently only supports the queries "dog" and "cat", in French, Spanish, German and Hebrew, but you may modify the data file for more :).

+## Sample client using this API

+See [google-translate-client](https://github.com/guyrotem/google-translate-client/) project for a working example of a FE project using this API (translating into multiple languages simultanously!)

 ## ¡¿ Why do I need a proxy ?!

 Can't I just call the API used by Google Translate?